Resolution in a New Dimension for Solving Challenges of Society

 In this respect the Etzkorn Group at the Institute for Physical Biology of the Heinrich Heine University Düsseldorf focuses on the following topics:

-Membrane systems in neuronal signalling, NMR method development, Biocatalysis.
+Membrane systems in neuronal signalling, NMR method development and Biocatalysis.

 Dr. Manuel Etzkorn is Heisenberg group leader at the Institute of Physical Biology at the Heinrich Heine University Düsseldorf, Germany

 The uNMR-NL facility enables non-invasive characterization of molecular systems from the atomic to micrometer range by ultra-high field NMR.
-The current uNMR-NL high-end 1.2 GHz spectrometer is equipped with state-of-the-art instrumentation for all fields of research needed, providing the highest sensitivity and resolution in the Netherlands.
+The current uNMR-NL high-end 1.2 GHz spectrometer is equipped with state-of-the-art instrumentation for all fields of research needed.

 Associate Professor Markus Weingarth is Group Leader solid state NMR at the Utrecht University's Faculty of Science